Byron94odhiambo/Fullstack-take-home-challange/README.md

 This application is designed to help teachers manage their classes, lesson plans, grading, and messages.
 The application features a book search functionality to aid in lesson planning and allows teachers to maintain a reading list.

 ## Features
--Book Search
+- Book Search
--Reading List Management
+- Reading List Management
--Class Management
+- Class Management
--Lesson Planning
+- Lesson Planning
--Grading and Feedback
+- Grading and Feedback
--Messaging
+- Messaging
--Settings
+- Settings

 ## Technologies Used
 -React